About Carol Waymire

-I have two grown sons that live in Nashville and I have three grandsons with an adopted granddaughter!
+I have two grown sons that live in Nashville and I have three grandsons, and two granddaughters.
 I also have a daughter that is a teacher and in a Spanish missions group in Florida.
 My husband is the Missions and Involvement Minister at the Broad St. Church of Christ in Lexington, TN.
-Some semesters he teaches as adjunct Bible/Missions class here at FHU, and for the past year, he has taken a monthly trip to Haiti to help with the relief efforts.
+He was the missionary in residence and has taught adjunct Bible/Missions class here at FHU.
+For several years, he has taken trips to Haiti and has started a preacher training school there.

 I enjoy traveling, going on mission trips, laughing, reading, gardening, and hunting for bargains.
 I love being with my family.